gunturajip/ngitung/src/content/blog/how-to-add-an-estimated-reading-time.md

 draft: false
 tags:
   - FAQ
-description: How you can add an 'Estimated Reading time' in your blog posts of AstroPaper.
+description: How you can add an 'Estimated Reading time' in your blog studies of AstroPaper.
 ---

 As the [Astro docs](https://docs.astro.build/en/recipes/reading-time/) say, we can use remark plugin to add a reading time property in our frontmatter.
 However, for some reason, we can't add this feature by following what stated in Astro docs.
 Therefore, to achieve this, we have to tweak a little bit.
-This post will demonstrate how we can do that.
+This study will demonstrate how we can do that.

 ## Table of contents

-## Add reading time in PostDetails
+## Add reading time in StudyDetails

 Step (1) Install required dependencies.